jpgard/ffn-tracer/README.md

 4. *Inference*: Run inference on a new dataset.

   a.
 Generate the target volume as hdf5.
 Note that the working directory should contain a set of z-slice images as `.png` files.
 These are assembled into the test volume by `png_to_h5.py`.
+For more examples of input png data see e.g. the files [here](https://github.com/janelia-flyem/neuroproof_examples/tree/master/training_sample2/grayscale_maps).

   ```
   cd data/test/507727402